Bad Breath Treatment in London

 Why choose LCCD for bad breath treatment in London?

-We have a highly skilled team of dentists that can produce amazing results with our various dental and cosmetic treatments.
 We have been providing cosmetic dentistry services for over 35 years, and Dr Druian is the number one cosmetic dentist for celebrities like the cast of Made in Chelsea as well as pop star Iggy Azalea.
 We offer complete smile makeovers in London using a bespoke combination of cosmetic treatments and advanced technology, whatever your dental needs are.

 Working with Professors in dentistry in Phoenix Arizona, Dr Mervyn Druian set up the UK’s first London Cosmetic Fresh Breath Centre in 1990.
-Dr. Druian’s keen interest to eliminate the causes of gum disease and tooth decay instigated the development of a concept that was unique in its approach to dealing with the much-needed yet much-evaded issue of bad breath.
-We’re proud to be leaders in the cosmetic dentistry industry, delivering the highest quality, customised treatments with the best technology available.
+Dr. Druian’s keen interest in eliminating the causes of gum disease and tooth decay instigated the development of a concept that was unique in its approach to dealing with the much-needed yet much-evaded issue of bad breath.

-Bad Breath Treatment FAQ
+Bad Breath Treatment FAQs

 Dr Mervyn Druian, founder of the London Centre for Cosmetic Dentistry, has been recommending UltraDEX products for years to treat bad breath.
 Here he answers some of our most asked questions: